Welcome to Morris Library Government Documents website!

 Online resources updates:

-February 2016 trade statistics are now available on USA Trade Online (http://usatrade.census.gov), the official source of U.S. merchandise trade data from the U.S. Census Bureau.
-The next update will be May 4, 2016.
-Contact email@example.com or 1-800-549-0595 Option 4, with any questions.
+Check the updated trade statistics on USA Trade Online (http://usatrade.census.gov), the official source of U.S. merchandise trade data from the U.S. Census Bureau.
+Contact firstname.lastname@example.org or 1-800-549-0595 Option 4, with any questions.

 Congress.gov now includes Quick Search https://www.congress.gov/quick-search options for the Congressional Record, Committee Reports, Nominations, Treaty Documents, and Communications.
 For more details of this feature and other enhancements, see our In Custodia Legis blog post yesterday "Congress.gov Spring Cleaning: Expanded Quick Search" http://blogs.loc.gov/law/2016/04/congress-gov-spring-cleaning-expanded-quick-search/ .